 Lauren Roth, Psy.D.

-Dr. Roth is the Clinical Director and maintains a private psychology practice in the office.
-She is a licensed clinical psychologist who has worked with individuals all across the lifespan and with a variety of psychiatric illnesses and developmental disabilities.
+Dr. Roth co-owns, and is the Clinical Director of, HDC.
+She also maintains a private psychology practice in the office.
+Dr. Roth is a licensed clinical psychologist who has worked with individuals all across the lifespan and with a variety of psychiatric illnesses and developmental disabilities.
 She obtained her Bachelor of Science in Psychology from Florida State University and Doctor of Psychology in Clinical Psychology from the California School of Professional Psychology in San Francisco.
 Dr. Roth has extensive experience in the diagnosis and treatment of children and adults on the Autism Spectrum.
 Prior to opening HDC, she has worked as a staff psychologist at a special education day school completing clinical and cognitive evaluations, as well as crisis intervention and behavior program planning for students K-21.
 Her treatment approach focuses on honoring individual challenges, while guiding clients through meaningful change with informative instruction.
 She especially enjoys engaging her clients in hands on clinical work in the community.
-Dr. Roth primarily operates as a Cognitive Behavioral clinician, but often draws from other techniques such as Motivational Interviewing, Reality Therapy, and Dialectical Behavior Therapy.
+Dr. Roth primarily operates as a cognitive behavioral clinician, but often draws from other techniques such as motivational interviewing, reality therapy, and dialectical behavior therapy.

 She can be emailed directly at Lroth@hdcri.com